 Support Groups for People Who Stutter

 The National Stuttering Association provides an extensive network of support groups for adults, kids, families, and teens across the United States.
-During these monthly meetings, conversation flows freely without fear or embarrassment and no one feels alone.
-It’s another way to build self-confidence, practice speaking in a safe environment and explore new ways to cope with stuttering.
+During these meetings, conversation flows freely without fear or embarrassment, and no one feels alone.
+It’s another way to build self-confidence in a safe environment and explore new ways to meet people who stutter.
 Find the NSA® Chapter nearest you.

-Thank you to Angela Medina, PhD, CCC-SLP and Courtney Margulis, MA, CCC-SLP for their expert input!
+Courtney Margulis, MA, CCC-SLP, for their expert input!